See if you qualify to enroll in health coverage now. The application is available daily from 6 a.m. to 11 p.m.

 Get covered when you file taxes!

-For the third year, we’ve been working with the Comptroller of Maryland to make it easy for uninsured Marylanders to find out more about health coverage and enroll.
+We make it easy for uninsured Marylanders to find out more about health coverage and enroll.
 The Maryland Easy Enrollment Health Insurance Program was created so Marylanders have access to quality and affordable health insurance.

 Check a box on your tax return if you would like the Maryland Health Benefit Exchange, the state agency that runs Maryland Health Connection, to see if you are eligible for free or low-cost coverage.